 So, what about the things you can buy in Vietnam?
-There’s 5 main things I consider worth it to buy to bring back home.
+There’s the following main things I consider worth it to buy to bring back home.

 If you want to make me really happy, send me over a bag of real Vietnamese coffee.

 If you want to make yourself really happy, buy one for yourself – as well!